Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

-• Ohio will require more districts than ever to address inequities by redirecting funds.
+• Ohio will require more districts and community schools than ever to address inequities by redirecting funds.

-• Ohio may identify many districts of predominantly one racial group based on the new alternate risk ratio calculation, which compares the experiences of students in a district to the state.
+• Ohio may identify many districts and community schools of predominantly one racial or ethnic group as significantly disproportionate based on the new alternate risk ratio calculation, which compares the experiences of students in a district to the state.

-• Districts will receive additional supports to ensure equitable access to high-quality academic experiences for all students.
+• Districts and community schools will receive additional supports to ensure equitable access to high-quality academic experiences for all students.

 Back to Top